-JOHN W. JENKINS of Hankamer, Texas (member, administrative and audit committee).
-Jenkins is a selfemployed partner in a major farming enterprise.
+JOHN W. JENKINS of Hankamer, Texas (chairman, resources development committee, member, executive committee).
+Jenkins is a self-employed partner in a major farming enterprise.
 He graduated from Southwest Texas State University in 1981 with a bachelor's degree.
 He is a member of the Anahuac Area Chamber of Commerce.
 He serves on the boards of the Anahuac National Bank, the Texas Rice Council and the American Plant Food Corporation.
 Jenkins is also a committee chair for the Texas Gatorfest Committee.
 He is a former board member of the Trinity Bay Conservation District, the Devers Canal Rice Producers Association, the Trinity Valley Exposition, the Texas Rice Festival and the Chambers County Farm Bureau.
 Jenkins was appointed as director for TRA's Chambers County in 1997.
 He was reappointed as director at large in 2009.
 Jenkins served as president of TRA's board of directors from 2003-2005 and as vice president from 2001-2003.
 He was chairman of the executive committee from 2005-2007 and chairman of the resources development committee from 2000-2002.
-He served as chairman of the administration committee from 2007-2009 and chairman of the legal committee from 2009-2013.
-Jenkins was reappointed as director at large in 2009.
+He served as chairman of the administration committee from 2007-2009 and chairman of the legal committee from 2009-2011.
+Jenkins was reappointed to the board in 2017 as director for Chambers County; he previously served on the board as director at large.